Benaroya Research Institute: Research

+In 2018, BRI's Bernard Khor was awarded an NIH grant to investigate why nearly 50 percent of people with Down syndrome have autoimmune diseases.
+In June 2019, BRI and Type 1 Diabetes TrialNet showed that an immunotherapy drug called teplizumab delayed T1D for a median of two years for those at high risk for the disease.
+This is the first time scientists have been able to use a therapy to delay type 1 diabetes.
+In May 2019, they received a grant from the Parker Institute for Cancer Immunotherapy, JDRF, and The Leona M. and Harry B. Helmsley Charitable Trust to study why some checkpoint inhibitor patients develop an autoimmune response that resembles type 1 diabetes.
+In September 2019, BRI received a $4.5 million grant from the National Cancer Institute.

+In December 2019, BRI launched the Sound Life Project.
+In March 2020, BRI launched a Gut Immunity program that is composed of three scientists: Adam Lacy-Hulbert, James Lord, and Oliver Harrison, who study different aspects of diseases that impact the gut.

+In July 2020, BRI announced that the National Institutes of Health had awarded them over $5.8 million to study COVID-19.
 In late August 2020, BRI researchers discovered a new pathway that can help protect cells from viruses including COVID-19 and Ebola.
-They found that one gene, CIITA, can help human cells resist the virus by activating another gene, CD74 p41.
+They found that one gene, CIITA, can help human cells resist the virus by activating another gene, CD74 p41 splice variants.
 When activated, the second gene stops the virus from infecting your cells.
-They used a novel technique called transposon-mediated gene activation to pinpoint which genes prevent infection.
+They used transposon-mediated gene activation to pinpoint which genes prevent infection.
 In fall 2020, BRI became a testing site for the Pfizer vaccine Phase III trial.
 About 100 people are participating in this two-year trial.
-BRI’s team collected data about if the vaccine prevented COVID-19 infections and side effects participants experienced and is continuing to monitor participants.
+BRI’s team collected data about whether the vaccine prevented COVID-19 infections and side effects participants experienced and is continuing to monitor participants.

-In November 2020, BRI President Jane Buckner, MD, was named a Woman of Influence by the Puget Sound Business Journal.
-She was one of 18 honorees out of 222 nominees.
-The award is given to leaders who make a lasting impact on their industries and communities.

-In December 2020, Jessica Hamerman, PhD, was awarded a $200,000 research grant from the Lupus Research Alliance.
-She is studying an autoantibody called IgA that’s present in about half of people with lupus.
-She aims to find out if IgA plays a role in causing the disease and, if so, how if it could be a drug target to inform better treatments for lupus.

 Funding and growth

 BRI has received United States federal grants for research for a wide variety of research projects, including research on autoimmune diseases, allergies and asthma.

 In 2010, BRI became the main beneficiary of the annual Boeing Classic golf tournament.
 The Boeing Classic has raised more than $6 million from 2005 to 2017 for BRI and other charities.

 In 2015, BRI ranked third in National Institutes of Health funding among Washington State research institutions.

 In 2016, BRI's annual budget was approximately $70 million.
 Approximately 71 percent of BRI's 2016 research was supported by government research grants and contracts.
 The remaining revenues came from philanthropic donations, pharmaceutical studies, foundation grants and other sources.

+In December 2020, Jessica Hamerman was awarded a $200,000 research grant from the Lupus Research Alliance.